CHN-beta/ovito/doc/manual/advanced_topics/clone_pipeline.rst

 By default OVITO names each pipeline after the filename that serves as input for the pipeline.
-The two input fields at the bottom of the `Clone Pipeline` dialog allow you to override this default naming scheme and assign custom names to the original and/or the cloned pipeline, which can be very helpful to differentiate the two pipelines in the user interface, in particular if they share the same input file.
+The two input fields at the bottom of the `Clone Pipeline` dialog allow you to override this default naming scheme and assign custom names to the original and/or the cloned pipeline, which can be very helpful to differentiate the two pipelines in the user interface, in particular, if they share the same input file.

 After cloning a pipeline
 """"""""""""""""""""""""